SunainaR/music_library/albums_repo_class_recipe.md

 # Add more examples for each method
 # 3
-# Create a single student
+# Create a single Album
 repository = AlbumRepository.new

 album = Album.new